solana-foundation/solana-improvement-documents/proposals/0023-diet-client-v0.md

 - Votes have a high probability of getting dropped after being inserted into the CRDS as sometimes validators can vote on older slots after voting on the newer slot.
 - Validators aren't obligated to propagate gossip changes and have reason to not do so as it reduces egress costs.

+We could also just directly make these calls from the client itself but its much faster and more convenient to do it on server side.

 ## New Terminology